 - Skateboarding or roller-blading

-- For over 60s, if you don’t want to slow down with age, don’t slow up on the physical activity.
+- For over 60s, if you do not want to slow down with age, do not slow up on the physical activity.
 Aim for 30 minutes of sustained exercise five or more days a week.

 - Wash the car or windows

 - Play golf